zero1-agi/fracton/whitepaper-fracton-v0.2.md

 \[
 E_3(t) = f\big(\mathbf{I}(t), \mathbf{S}(t), EA(t)\big)
 \]
-These equations serve as the **formal backbone** of Trisoma, demonstrating how agent states and emergent phenomena evolve over time.
+These equations serve as the **formal backbone** of Fracton, demonstrating how agent states and emergent phenomena evolve over time.

 ---

 ## 4. Final Remarks
-The diagrams and equations above form the **technical core** of the Trisoma framework.
+The diagrams and equations above form the **technical core** of the Fracton framework.
 They illustrate:

 - **How dynamic feedback loops are established** between the Initiator and Shaper.
 - **The role of the emergent field (E₃)**—or Emergence—in capturing the system’s evolving identity and tension.